 - Home Loan Insurance provides coverage of certain medical illnesses, including cancer and heart attack and many more.

-- Home Loan Insurance does not cover suicide or death under natural reasons, which is known as natural death.
+- Home Loan Insurance does not cover suicide or death due to natural calamities or war.

 Categorization of Home Loan Insurance Premium

 Premiums of Home Loan Insurance depends on three main categories that include age of the insured or borrower, loan tenure/ loan amount and medical history of the insured or borrower.
 Home loan insurance premium also helps in saving the property/home from getting it confiscated by other people.
 Thus, it becomes essential for borrowers to opt for it for some critical scenarios.

 Difference between Home Loan Insurance & Home Insurance

 People generally get confused between home insurance and home loan insurance.
 These two terms are absolutely different and serve dissimilar purposes.